baggolli/Social-Media-App/README.md

 1. Loading: When data is being fetched.
 2. Success: When data is successfully fetched.
-3. Error: When there is an error fetching data.
+3. Error: When there is an error while fetching data.

 ViewModel Flow:
 1. The ViewModel calls the UseCase.